Techtonica/curriculum/web/css-part-2.md

 About 5 hours

-- 27 minutes for video walkthrough of CSS slides
-- 10 minutes for video walkthrough of CSS-Part 2 slides
+- Guided Practice: 90 min
 - 3.5 hours for Independent Practice (Project)
-- 20 minutes for Check for Understanding
+- Check For Understanding: 10 min

 ### Prerequisites